Benjamin Moore Oxford White CC-30 / White Heron: Paint Color Review

 OXFORD WHITE – not your everyday shade

-While Benjamin Moore’s Chantilly Lace and White Dove get a lot of attention these days, SEVERAL other whites are lying in wait, eager for you to discover them.
+While Benjamin Moore’s Chantilly Lace and White Dove get a lot of attention these days, several other whites are waiting for you to discover them.
 And one of these whites is Benjamin Moore Oxford White (also known as White Heron OC-57).

 IS OXFORD WHITE WARM OR COOL?

-Oxford White might look like a simple white, but it’s a slightly warm white.
-This warmth can be enhanced with southern light and western afternoon sunshine.
+Oxford White might look like a simple white, but it’s more complicated than many other shades of white.

 North, East, South, West – Which Paint Color is the Best?